aimms/documentation/cloud/db-config.rst

 .. image:: images/AIMMS-Cloud-VPN.png
     :align: center

-When a VPN connection has been setup it will not be possible for sessions to reach anything on premise, because the sesions are configured to only have a route available to their appropriate Customer Single Tenant Private /26 network.
+When a VPN connection has been setup it will not be possible for sessions to reach anything on premise, because the sessions are configured to only have a route available to their appropriate Customer Single Tenant Private /26 network.
 Similarly using the Tunnel Service and the database tunnel application, will only allow access to the database of the appropriate customer.
 Access to that tunnel service is arranged via PRO user/group management.

 Initial Database Setup
 ----------------------